-With a flagship location in the heart of Manhattan, Material ConneXion also has physical libraries around the globe, as well as in various universities domestically and internationally.
-Locations include:
+With a flagship location in the heart of Manhattan, Material ConneXion also has 8 libraries around the globe, including:

 - United States: New York

-Material ConneXion maintains the world’s largest subscription-based materials library, with more than 8,000 innovative materials and processes across all disciplines of design – an indispensable asset to a wide audience of users.
-Materials are selected through a strict review process, and 40+ materials are independently juried into the library every month.
+Material ConneXion curates the world’s largest subscription-based materials library featuring 10,000+ innovative materials and processes across all disciplines of design – an indispensable asset to a wide audience of users.
+Materials are selected through a strict review process with new materials juried into Material Library each month.

 Through its Material Innovation book series, Material ConneXion’s specialists share their own expertise, as well as interviews with other industry notables, to reveal how materials innovation affects everything from architecture to product design.
 The first two books, Material Innovation: Architecture and Material Innovation: Product Design, were published in 2014.
 The third, Material Innovation: Packaging Design, was published in 2015.